 And so, Iglesia Luterana Cruz de Cristo (Cross of Christ Lutheran Church) was born in the Casitas neighborhood of Mahahual.
 The little group of believers grew, Bible Studies were offered, and new prospects were contacted every week.
 Within six months a second outpost was opened in Pulticub, where church was held on the beach under the shade of coconut palms.
 Here people who had never heard of their Savior were moved to learn and worship.

 When it was time for the Krauses to leave, Ralph and Roxie Marten arrived.
 Ralph, a missionary of 40 years, stayed for 10 months until a native Mexican pastor, Jorge Briones, and his American wife, Kerry, arrived in 2011.
 Here the Lord used Jorge’s gifts with children to grow the mission through youth Bible studies and activities.
 In 2012 they added their own baby, Zoe, to the number being baptized.
 In 2014 Pastor Martens returned when Pastor Briones took a call to León.
 Pastor Eduardo Vazquez was kind enough to come down from Monterrey to serve Cruz de Cristo for several months in 2015.
-The current pastor is Martin Valleskey who, God willing, will be a long-term, constant presence in bringing the Word to our community.
+Shortly after, Pastor Martin Valleskey joyfully served Cruz de Cristo in Mahahual for seven and a half years.
+During his years he reached many souls with the truth of God's Word.

 Since 2007 visitors, friends and supporters from the U.S. have spent time in Costa Maya because the qualities that kept it a frontier also have kept it free from the tyranny of the drug trade.
 Its safety has been a beacon for groups from Wisconsin Lutheran College, Wisconsin Lutheran High School, Christian Aid and Relief, as well as many congregations and small groups.
 Caring people have canvassed, held Bible School, decorated the worship area, and taught English classes.
 All of these ventures have provided opportunities to tell the people of Costa Maya about Jesus.